auction - February 22 - 25, 2014

 defined in California Revenue and Taxation Code section 4675, have a

-right to file a claim with the county for excess proceeds from the sale.
+right to file a claim with the county for any excess proceeds from the

-Excess proceeds are the amount of the highest bid in excess of the liens
+sale.
+Excess proceeds are the dollar amount of the highest bid in excess

-More information may be obtained by contacting the
+More information may be obtained by contact the tax

 I certify or (declare), under penalty of perjury,